TiChuot97/Reference/Data Structures/Segment Tree/README.md

 ![figure4](./img/4.png)

-Firgure 4 colors the nodes that will be visited by the described algorithm, where green nodes represent nodes of first case and blue nodes represent nodes of third case (nodes of the second case can be ignored using a simple check).
+Figure 4 colors the nodes that will be visited by the described algorithm, where green nodes represent nodes of first case and blue nodes represent nodes of third case (nodes of the second case can be ignored using a simple check).

 The last piece of the puzzle is to analyze the complexity of this algorithm.
 In